CiscoLives/LTRATO-2001/docs/tasks/task3/step4.rst

 #.
 Paste the following snippet to pyATS console:

-    - Place the following iPython command in the beginning of code:
+    - Place the following iPython command at the beginning of code:

         .. code-block:: bash